ShokrollahMichaelMeraj/Kaggle_dataset_Supercar_price_prediction/README.md

 ## Problem Statement

-- Accurately predicting 0–60 MPH acceleration is non-trivial due to the nonlinear relationships between power, weight, drivetrain, transmission, and traction and other existing aspects.
+- Accurately predicting 0–60 MPH acceleration is non-trivial due to the nonlinear relationships between power, weight, drivetrain, transmission, and traction as well as other existing aspects.
 Most public datasets contain noisy or incorrect labels, limiting model performance.
 This project addresses both modeling and data-quality challenges.